Mandatory asset accounting

 - Passwords and accounts in enterprise applications and systems are sorts of information assets that we need to keep track of - whether they are assigned or removed when an employee leaves

-- Other work-related assets - for example, mobile phones, computers, various work equipment, tools and gadgets or leased cars
+- Other work-related equipment - for example, mobile phones, computers, various work equipment, tools and gadgets or leased cars

 Operations involving Occupational Health and Safety, OHS